AdobeDocs/journey-optimizer.it-IT/help/using/email/create-email.md

 [!DNL Journey Optimizer] comes with a set of [built-in templates](email-templates.md) to help you start.
 Any email can also be saved as a template.

-Use [!DNL Journey Optimizer] Expression editor to personalize your messages with profiles' data.
+Use [!DNL Journey Optimizer] personalization editor to personalize your messages with profiles' data.
 For more on personalization, refer to [this section](../personalization/personalize.md).

 Adapt the content of your messages to the targeted profiles by using [!DNL Journey Optimizer] dynamic content capabilities.
 [Get started with dynamic content](../personalization/get-started-dynamic-content.md)